Automotive industry

 The global automotive industry was supposed to enjoy a restart in 2021.
 However, the pandemic, disrupted logistics chains, increased demand for consumer electronics, adverse weather and the technological complexity of production have all contributed to the onset of a global chip shortage.
 The shortage manifested itself in full in the second half of 2021, slowing down and, in some cases, even halting car production in the Czech Republic and other countries.

-The year 2022 was also a year full of difficult challenges for the Czech automotive industry.
-In a globally closely interconnected industry, the global semiconductor shortage, continued difficulties in supply chains and logistics, the reverberations of the COVID-19 epidemic in China, and the problems caused by the impact of the war in Ukraine continued to manifest themselves.
-The extreme increase in energy prices and high inflation threatened the competitiveness and sustainability of production in the Czech Republic and, for a significant part of the supply sector, their very existence.
+In 2022, the global semiconductor shortage, continuing difficulties in supply chains and logistics, the reverberations of the COVID-19 epidemic in China and the problems caused by the impact of the war in Ukraine continued to affect the closely interconnected global industry.
+These were compounded by the extreme increase in energy prices and high inflation, which threatened the competitiveness and sustainability of manufacturing in the Czech Republic and, for a significant part of the supply sector, their very existence.

-Despite these extensive challenges, the Czech automotive industry overcame them in 2022 and achieved good results.
-After three years of declining production volumes, it has also once again recorded an increase in production of +9.4%.
-From January to December, a total of 1,249,281 road vehicles were produced in the Czech Republic.
-By segment, these included 1,217,787 passenger cars, 5,322 buses, 1,347 trucks, 1,624 motorcycles and 23,201 trailers and semitrailers. ŠKODA AUTO is the largest passenger car manufacturer, accounting for almost 56.9% of the total production volume, with 693,032 units produced at two Czech plants in Mladá Boleslav and Kvasiny.
-This is followed by Hyundai Motor Manufacturing Czech with 322,500 vehicles (26.5% share) produced at the Nošovice plant in the Moravian-Silesian Region and Toyota Motor Manufacturing Czech Republic in Kolín with 202,255 vehicles (16.6%).
-The largest bus manufacturers include IVECO Czech Republic (4,767 buses), SOR Libchavy (520 buses) and ŠKODA Electric (14 buses).
-The traditional TATRA brand produced 1,347 trucks at its Kopřivnice plant.
+However, despite these challenges, the Czech car industry has demonstrated its resilience and experience gained over the past years and has achieved very good results in 2023.
+The 14% increase in production and the total number of 1,423,979 road vehicles produced is thus a clear approach to pre-crisis production figures.
+By segment, the Czech Republic produced 1,397,816 passenger cars, 5,253 buses, 1,432 trucks, 755 motorcycles and 18,723 trailers. Škoda Auto is the largest producer of passenger cars, accounting for almost 62 % of the total production volume and producing 864,889 units at its two Czech plants in Mladá Boleslav and Kvasiny.
+This is followed by Hyundai Motor Manufacturing Czech with 340,500 vehicles (24% share) produced at its plant in Nošovice in the Moravian-Silesian Region and Toyota Motor Manufacturing Czech Republic in Kolín with 192,427 vehicles (14%).
+The largest bus manufacturers are IVECO Czech Republic (4,741 buses) and SOR Libchavy (492 buses).
+The traditional TATRA brand produced 1,432 trucks at its Kopřivnice plant.
+Last but not least, the group of final manufacturers also includes producers of small and large trailers, which together produced 18,723 trailers and semi-trailers.

 The automotive industry at a crossroads

-Affected by the COVID-19 pandemic,its the resulting issues, the automotive industry has been in a profound operational crisis for almost two years.
-However, it is also facing the challenge of transformation triggered by technological progress and the pressure to decarbonise and make mobility green.
-One of the current challenges is the EU’s proposal on CO2 emission standards for new passenger cars and light commercial vehicles, which calls for new vehicles to be allowed to be sold in the EU with only zero CO2 emissions from 2035.
-Although the automotive industry is a major investor in CO2 reduction measures, we consider the target set by the proposal to be very ambitious and will be unconditionally dependent on the fulfilment of several conditions, such as the sufficient development of recharging and filling infrastructure, the availability of raw materiale or the real applicability of technology neutrality of powertrains.
+One of the current challenges is the EU's proposal on CO2 emission standards for new passenger cars and light commercial vehicles, which requires that from 2035 new vehicles can only be sold in the EU with zero CO2 emissions.
+Although the automotive industry is a major investor in measures to reduce CO2 emissions, we consider the target set by the proposal to be very ambitious and will be unconditionally dependent on the fulfilment of several conditions, such as the sufficient development of recharging and refuelling infrastructure, the availability of raw materials or the real applicability of technological neutrality for powertrains.

-A major challenge is the newly introduced Euro 7/VII proposal, which is completely counterproductive from the point of view of the car industry.
-Instead of improving emissions in transport, it effectively diverts the necessary resources from investment in battery and hydrogen vehicle technologies, and at the same time significantly reduces the range
+Another major challenge is the new form of the Euro 7/VII emission norm, which, although noticeably more realistic than the original proposal, remains completely counterproductive for the automotive industry.
+Instead of improving transport emissions, it effectively diverts much-needed resources away from investment in battery and hydrogen vehicle technology.

-of affordable models available to consumers.
-Moreover, it is not only the product itself that is undergoing changes, but also production in general and the entire automotive value chain.
-ESG (Environmental, Social and Corporate Governance) sustainability is bound to bring new opportunities to many industries, including the automotive sector.
-While posing certain threats, these new trends represent a chance for many companies to strengthen their position in supply chains and advance towards production with a higher value added.
+Moreover, it is not only the product itself that is changing, but also production in general and the entire automotive value chain.
+ESG (Environmental, Social and Corporate Governance) sustainability will certainly bring new opportunities for many industries, including the automotive industry.
+While these new trends pose some threats, they represent an opportunity for many companies to strengthen their position in supply chains and move towards higher value-added production.

-The Automotive Industry Association has monitored and spurred discussion on the main trends and challenges for several years.
-Zero-emission mobility and production, digitalisation and automation, connectivity, the use of artificial intelligence and the development of technologies for autonomous vehicles are fundamental issues for the Czech econ- omy’s future.
-Collaboration with players from other industries – energy, IT and telecommunications – as well as active cooperation with the government and other stakeholders at the national and European level are also crucial for the Czech automotive industry’s success.
+The Automotive Industry Association has been monitoring and stimulating discussion on the main trends and challenges for several years.
+Emission-free mobility and production, digitalisation and automation, connectivity, the use of artificial intelligence and the development of technologies for autonomous vehicles are crucial topics for the future of the Czech economy.
+Cooperation with players from other sectors - energy, IT and telecommunications - and active collaboration with the government and other stakeholders at national and European level are also crucial for the success of the Czech automotive industry.

-The Czech automotive industry has and will always have truly high aspirations.
-The industry is well prepared for both the actual production of future vehicles and the provision of comprehensive services across the sector.
-The Czech Republic has a chance to become an innovator and technological leader.
+The Czech automotive industry has and will always have truly high ambitions.
+The industry is well prepared both for the actual production of future vehicles and for the provision of comprehensive services throughout the sector.
+The Czech Republic has the chance to become an innovator and a technological leader.